rrojan/enforcer/README.md

 ```

 ### Setting Default Time
-Time can be set to a custom value by default in the format "YYYY-MM-DD HH;MM;SS +TZHH:TZMM"
+Time can be set to a custom value by default in the format "YYYY-MM-DD HH;MM;SS +TZHH;TZMM"

 You can also set default to the current time using timeNow.
 Time before and after current date can be done using a semantic addition like `timeNow-1_day` or `timeNow+10_days`